RAKWireless/node-red-nodes/node-red-contrib-ads7830/README.md

 A node-red node providing access to a ADS7830 I2C analog to digital converter.

+**Tips**: Please make sure that user of system has the permissions to access i2c device, or  you cannot get  the result you want when use ads7830 node,  the result  will be `empty`.

 ---

 ## Install

-Please install `node-red-contrib-pi4ioe5v` node with the following commands.
+Please install `node-red-contrib-ads7830` node with the following commands.
 If you use docker of Node-RED, you may need to replace `~/.node-red` with `/usr/src/node-red`.

 ```
 git clone -b dev https://git.rak-internal.net/product-rd/gateway/wis-developer/rak7391/node-red-nodes.git